 Angela & Margherita Missoni

 Margherita is the daughter of Angela Missoni, the matriarch of the Italian fashion brand.
 Born into a family of designers, Margherita has her own kids' wear label, Margherita Kids.

 Angela: "Margherita moved from Italy when she was about 19 and went to the States, but when she was 25 or 26 she decided to come back.
 She said, "I don't want to live my whole life in New York ...
 I would like to have a family and would like my children to grow up the way I did."

 Yasmin & Amber Le Bon

 Combining the talents her famous parents—supermodel Yasmin and Duran Duran frontman Simon Le Bon—Amber is both a model and a DJ.
-She is currently the face of Myla swimwear and Forever 21.
+She has served as the face of Myla swimwear and Forever 21.

 Amber: "Walking into a room with [my mom] is amazing; people's eyes are just drawn to her.
 She's got this character and charisma, and you can't take your eyes off her."